 Before joining the BCIT Foundation, Jackie was with Peace Arch Hospital Foundation for more than 10 years as their Executive Director.
 During her tenure, Jackie’s leadership resulted in significant growth of the Foundation including the successful completion of a $24 million “Partners in Caring” campaign that delivered multiple priority projects to the community.

 A proud BCIT Alumna, Jackie is a graduate of the Business Administration, Hospitality and Tourism Program.
 In 2016, Jackie was awarded BCIT’s Employee Excellence Award in recognition of her significant contributions and commitments to BCIT students and the broader community.

-As Director, Corporate Services, Vince Laxton provides overall strategic direction for a wide scope of areas, that include Food Services, External Events, Downtown Campus Administration, Retail Operations/Bookstore, Imaging, Purchasing, Logistics, Contracts/Legal, Insurance and Commercial Leasing.
+As Director, Corporate Services, Vince Laxton provides overall strategic direction for a wide scope of areas, that include food services, external events, downtown campus administration, retail operations/bookstore, imaging, purchasing, logistics, contracts/legal, insurance and commercial leasing.
 He is committed to people development and collaborative innovation.
-Prior to BCIT, he held various leadership roles at Imperial Oil, Fraser Health and Vancouver School Board.
+Prior to BCIT, Vince held various leadership roles at Imperial Oil, Fraser Health and Vancouver School Board.

-Vince is a proud to be a BCIT alumnus (Financial Management Diploma) and Part-Time Studies instructor in the BBA program.
+Vince is proud to be a BCIT alumnus having a Financial Management Diploma and he is also a part-time studies instructor in the Bachelor Business Administration program.

 James Rout has 20 years of leadership experience in higher education, including teaching and learning centres, libraries, archives, IT services, and educational technology support services.